CaraballoCristian/CaraballoCristian/README.md

 <p>
 Currently <strong>deepening my experience with Angular</strong> and
-<strong>exploring Python</strong> as part of my ongoing learning process.
+<strong>exploring Python for AI</strong> as part of my ongoing learning process.
 </p>

 #